-There is a wide range of materials that can be used and you can also combine them to get the needed weight and punching surface.
-You can use rags, clothes, sand, grains or you can buy special materials that made for this purpose.
-I think, the best punching bag material is if you combine them to get the hardness for your needs.
-Check out the filling tutorial here.
+A wide range of materials can be used, and you can also combine them to get the needed weight and punching surface.
+You can use rags, clothes, sand, grains, or buy special materials for this purpose.
+You can learn how to fill the bag correctly here.

 What weight heavy bag to choose?